izzyreal/vmpc-docs/vmpc_specific_settings.rst

   A USB volume has to be connected **before** starting VMPC2000XL.
 You will be prompted for an administrator password, or on Windows, if your account has administrator rights, to give permission by clicking "Yes".

-Navigate to the volume you want to enable and select :code:`READ-ONLY` or :code:`READ/WRITE`.
-If you want to make sure your volume is not altered by VMPC2000XL, select :code:`READ-ONLY`.
+Navigate to the volume you want to enable and set its :code:`Mode` to :code:`READ-ONLY` or :code:`READ/WRITE`.
+If you want to make sure your volume is not altered by VMPC2000XL, set it to :code:`READ-ONLY`.
 When you are done configuring your volume(s), press :kbd:`F6` to save the configuration.

 Any enabled volumes will now be available in the :code:`LOAD` screen's :code:`Device:` field.
 The volume name will be used to identify each volume.
 Where the real MPC2000XL instantly makes SCSI and other connected devices your active disk device as you cycle through them, one additional action is required on VMPC2000XL to make a USB volume active -- pressing :kbd:`F5` to :code:`APPLY` that setting: